inclusive-design/inverted-wordles/README.md

 #### Run with Local Netlify Endpoints

 Follow [Netlify instructions](https://docs.netlify.com/functions/build-with-javascript/#tools) to install tools for testing and deploying Netlify functions locally.

+Make sure your local branch is pushed up with the same branch name to the GitHub repository defined in the `REPOSITORY_URL` environment variable.
+The wordle data will be fetched from this remote branch.

 Once the tool is set up, run:

 ```bash
 export REPOSITORY_URL=YOUR-REPOSITORY-URL